reallyTG/reformulator-artifact/README.md

 The image itself is just shy of 5GB.

-**If you are coming from Zenodo**: instead, simply navigate into the reformulator-artifact directory, and run `docker build -t reformulator .`.

 # Running the Image

 The following command will launch the Reformulator Docker container in daemon mode, meaning that the docker container is running in the background and can be connected to.